anurag3301/my-linux-setup/git.md

 #Generate a GPG key and enter the details:
 gpg --full-gen-key

-#Get your GPG keys and get the past after / in the line starts with "sec".
+#Get your GPG keys and get the part after / in the line starts with "sec".
 Eg 0E6198DFB2D67A26:
 gpg --list-secret-keys --keyid-format long

 #Get the public key using the GPG key ID and paste it to GitHub > Setting > SSH and GPG keys > New GPG key: